Sand Pits for Dogs – Common Mistakes and How to Avoid them

 Surely I just build a box and fill it with sand?

-Like most things when building a dog field business, sand pits aren’t as straight forward as they look at first glance!
+Like most things when building a dog field business, sand pits aren’t as straightforward as they look at first glance!
 You can make a box or fill a tractor tyre with sand from a builder’s merchant but you might not be very popular with your customers.
 Why?

 • Not all sand is safe and/or appropriate for dogs to dig (or breathe)

-• Your sand pit may not be big enough or deep enough and could result in injury
+• Your sandpit may not be big enough or deep enough and could result in injury

 The Biggest Mistakes People Make When Building a Sand Pit in Their Dog Field

-Using the Right Sand for A Dog Sand Pit
+1) Using the Right Sand for A Dog Sand Pit

 By far the most common mistake people make when installing a sand pit is using the wrong type of sand.
+You cannot use building sand for a dog sand pit.

 As an owner of dogs with white paws and legs, I’m made aware of the tell-tale signs of the wrong sand being used within seconds of my dogs getting stuck into a sand pit!
 Orange staining.